 3. Organize your images.

-Everyone has heard: a picture is worth 1,000 words.
+Everyone has heard a picture is worth 1,000 words.
 So, treat it that way by spending time reviewing what exactly you have available to share with the press and potential fans.
 Start by evaluating your last photo shoot to make sure that you’re using the ones you think showcase you best.
-This is not always the same images that your agent uses for submitting.
+These are not always the same images that your agent uses for submitting.
 There could be others that highlight your personality differently or deliver a different tone.
 Next time you book a photo session, ask your photographer to snap a few editorial or lifestyle shots for publicity purposes.
 Keep in mind that fans love to see behind-the-scenes photos of you in action on-the-set of your latest project.

 Your images should be in a size and format that is good for sharing via email and posting online.
 However, make sure you have at least one high-resolution shot available for print in case you land a magazine or newspaper article.

 Consider your personal website as a one-stop hub for highlighting your entire career.
 It gives you the opportunity to determine what visitors learn about your projects, news, photos, and more.
 Use it as a way to directly connect with the world.